Sample HHSim Exercises

 Part III: The Action Potential

-Reset the simulator by typing "run" again in the Matlab Command Window.
+Reset the simulator again (see instructions in Part II).
 Click on the purple

 button in the main window to stimulate the cell and generate a spike.
 You can see the stimulus plotted as a purplish line, while the spike is visible as the membrane voltage plotted as a red line.
 Click on the